 Make sure your kids brush their teeth twice a day to get them into the habit of brushing.
 Each brushing session should last for approximately 180 seconds.
 While it is important to brush their front teeth, make sure they work on their molars as well.

 When it comes to toothbrushes, there is a wide range of choices that are available for kids.
 Is your child into animals?
-You can get them a hippo shaped toothbrush or an alligator-shaped one based on their preference.
-However, make sure that the bristles are soft as the tougher ones can induce bleeding.
+You can get him a hippo shaped toothbrush or an alligator-shaped one based on his preference.
+However, make sure that the bristles are soft as tough bristles can induce bleeding.
 Replace their toothbrush every three months as the bristles get worn out over time.

 Use a rice-sized smear of toothpaste for children under the age of two.
 For children over two, a pea-sized serving will do.
-If your child is over two years old and can spit out properly, use a fluoride-based toothpaste.
+If your child is over two years old and can spit out properly, use fluoride-based toothpaste.
 This is because fluoride helps reduce tooth decay.
-Earlier toothpaste was not recommended for kids below two.
-However, due to rising levels of sugar in the diet of children, it is suggested that even kids below two years should use toothpaste.
+Earlier, toothpaste was not recommended for kids below two.
+However, due to rising levels of sugar in their diet, it is suggested that even kids below two years should use toothpaste.

 Oral hygiene for kids is incomplete without flossing.
-You can start helping your kids floss, the moment the second tooth comes out.
-Initially, they can start with floss sticks, as it is easy to manoeuvre.
-Once your kids have grown a little older, they can move to string floss.
+You can start helping your kid floss the moment the second tooth comes out.
+Initially, he can start with floss sticks, as they are easy to manoeuvre.
+Once your kid is a little older, he can move to string floss.